-Dr. Rollings Bigler earned a PhD in Vocal Pedagogy at The University of Kansas, a Research Level 1 University.
-Her program heavily emphasized voice pedagogy research and included intense work in teaching and performance with the requirement of a doctoral level recital in addition to three research studies and a dissertation.
+Dr. Rollings Bigler earned a Ph.D. in Voice Pedagogy at The University of Kansas, a Research Level 1 University.
+Her program heavily emphasized voice pedagogy research and included intense work in teaching and performance with the requirement of a doctoral-level recital in addition to three research studies and a dissertation.
 Her training included advanced study in vocology, including speech science, voice pedagogy, statistics (descriptive, ANOVA, regression, factorial/multi-variate), philosophy, research design (historical, qualitative, quantitative, philosophical), and voice science technology.
 Dr. Rollings Bigler also coordinated and ran the Vocology Lab at KU by maintaining and training others on equipment and software (e.g., EGG, Madde, Voce Vista, CSL, Ambulatory Phonation Monitors, Hearing Dosimeters, Praat, research microphones and preamplifiers).

-She is excited by any opportunity to mentor undergraduate and graduate researchers in producing and publishing research of the highest quality, and trusts that voice pedagogy research will continue to grow in a valuable way if we train voice pedagogues and researchers who ask great questions based on their knowledge and experience in performance and teaching.
-She has been able to foster interest in voice science research among the undegraduate students at her current institution, Western Kentucky University.
-Dr. Rollings Bigler has been awarded three Faculty-Undergraduate Student Engagement (FUSE) grants, which allowed her to work with an undergraduate student in research design, data collection, data analysis, and research writing.
+She is excited by any opportunity to mentor undergraduate and graduate researchers in producing and publishing research of the highest quality and trusts that voice pedagogy research will continue to grow in a valuable way if we train voice pedagogues and researchers who ask great questions based on their knowledge and experience in performance and teaching.
+She has been able to foster interest in voice science research among the undergraduate students.
+Dr. Rollings Bigler has been awarded multiple grants, which allowed her to work with undergraduate students in research design, data collection, data analysis, and research writing.
 She accompanied these students as they presented research at the Fall Voice Conference, the Pan-American Vocology Association (PAVA) Symposium, and the Voice Foundation Symposium.

 Dr. Rollings Bigler aims to take the knowledge gained through her research and practice and apply and disseminate it through master classes and workshops with singers and teachers around the country.
-She was recently accepted to present two workshops at the National Association of Teachers of Singing National Conference this summer.
-One workshop will train voice teachers in research design in voice pedagogy.
-The other workshop will focus on concepts for teaching musical theatre functional group voice classes.
+She recently presented two workshops at the National Association of Teachers of Singing National Conference including one focused on research design in voice pedagogy and another focused on concepts for teaching musical theatre functional group voice classes.
 In the area of applied pedagogy, Dr. Rollings Bigler also recently published a chapter in the latest edition of The Vocal Athlete and is currently writing a textbook and curriculum for musical theatre group voice classes to submit to an interested publisher.